What is digital customer service? | Benefits and strategy

-Phone-dominant service solutions are no longer sufficient to meet customers’ needs.
-Enterprise companies can improve the customer experience and cut operational costs by expanding their digital service offerings.
+Phone-dominant service solutions are no longer sufficient to meet consumers’ needs.
+Companies can improve the customer experience and cut operational costs by expanding their digital customer service offerings.

 Published August 11, 2021

 The way consumers want to interact with businesses has changed.
 Modern customers don’t just call support at the first sign of trouble.
 They want to communicate with businesses on the digital channels they’re already using in their personal lives—email, live chat, and messaging apps like WhatsApp and Facebook Messenger.
 And they expect a prompt response.

 According to the Zendesk Customer Experience Trends Report 2022, 76 percent of shoppers expect to engage with someone immediately when contacting a company’s customer support team.